tendermint/tendermint/docs/architecture/adr-059-go-api-stability.md

 ## Context

-With the release of Tendermint 1.0, we want to adopt [semantic versioning](https://semver.org).
-One major implication of this is a guarantee that we will not make backwards-incompatible changes until Tendermint 2.0 (except in pre-release versions).
+With the release of Tendermint 1.0 we will adopt [semantic versioning](https://semver.org).
+One major implication is a guarantee that we will not make backwards-incompatible changes until Tendermint 2.0 (except in pre-release versions).
 In order to provide this guarantee for our Go API, we must clearly define which of our APIs are public, and what changes are considered backwards-compatible.

 Currently, we list packages that we consider public in our [README](https://github.com/tendermint/tendermint#versioning), but since we are still at version 0.x we do not provide any backwards compatiblity guarantees at all.